MarcoWorms/learn.js/README.md

 // The final result is 320
 ```

-Note that because reduce is not guaranteed to return an Array (it will return whatever type you want as the accumulator) you have to be carefull when chaining maps and filters after using a reduce.
+Note that because reduce is not guaranteed to return an Array (it will return whatever type you want as the accumulator) you have to be careful when chaining maps and filters after using a reduce.

 ## Mutability

 With all the tools above you are ready to transform anything into anything you want.
-I'd like to introduce you now to the concept of Mutability and Imutability so we can learn about state management, which will help us understand how to better manage our code
+I'd like to introduce you now to the concept of Mutability and Immutability so we can learn about state management, which will help us understand how to better manage our code

 ## Mutations

 Mutation is the act of changing an existing variable without creating a new variable.
-Throrougt this guide there were a few examples where a variable was declared with "let" and then later on it was reassigned to another variable, that is a mutation.
+Thorough this guide there were a few examples where a variable was declared with "let" and then later on it was reassigned to another variable, that is a mutation.
 Here are some examples of mutations:

 ```js
 let a = 1 // No mutation happened here